I Never Met the Dead Man: Plot

 In a cold open, Stewie plays with his Sesame Street telephone.
 As the phone says to count to three, Stewie uses his laser gun to destroy the phone three times.

-Annoyed that Peter spends more time watching television than with his own family, Lois suggests he teach Meg how to drive.
-Peter reluctantly agrees, and unwittingly gives Meg a list of lousy driving tips, including instructing her to "rev" her engine twice at traffic lights and challenge other drivers to a race, which causes her to eventually fail her driving test.
-As Peter drives them home from the DMV, he notices that a show he wanted to watch is on television in a nearby house.
+Annoyed that Peter spends more time watching television than with his own family, Lois suggests that he teach Meg how to drive.
+Peter reluctantly agrees and unwittingly gives Meg a list of lousy driving tips, including instructing her to "rev" her engine twice at traffic lights and challenge other drivers to a race, which causes her to eventually fail her driving test.
+As Peter drives her home from the DMV, he notices that a show he wanted to watch is on television in a nearby house.
 Distracted by the show, he crashes the car into the main cable television transmitter, breaking out reception for the entire town of Quahog.
 As Peter and Meg realize this, angry citizens of Quahog approach.
-In response, Peter promises Meg that if she takes the blame for breaking the cable transmitter, she would get a new convertible when she finally gets her license.
+In response, Peter promises Meg that if she takes the blame for breaking the cable transmitter, she will get a new convertible when she finally gets her license.
 Once they arrive home with the transmitter still attached to the car, Lois becomes furious with Peter for placing the blame on his daughter.
-Meg, of course, is blamed and is about to admit the truth, but then decides to keep quiet, reflecting with an inner voice, a reference to The Wonder Years, at school.
-Meanwhile, Stewie, (seeing the opportunity of the dish attached to the car), steals the satellite dish in a plan to create a weather control device capable of destroying the world's supply of broccoli, since Lois had forced him to eat the vegetable earlier that day.
+At school, Meg is publicly blamed by her teacher for the broken transmitter and is about to admit the truth, but she decides to keep quiet to get the convertible, reflecting with an inner voice, a reference to The Wonder Years.
+Meanwhile, Stewie (seeing the opportunity of the dish attached to the car), steals the satellite dish in a plan to create a weather control device capable of destroying the world's supply of broccoli, since Lois had forced him to eat the vegetable earlier that day.